jaakkopasanen/AutoEq/README.md

 - **target** `[float]` Target frequency response.

-### More Data!
-If data for you headphone cannot be found in this project but you have an image of the frequency response you might be able to use [https://apps.automeris.io/wpd/](https://apps.automeris.io/wpd/) to parse the image.
-You'll have replace all commas `,` in the produced file with point `.` and semi-colons `;` with comma `,` in this order.
-You can you for example [Notepad++](https://notepad-plus-plus.org/) for this, just hit `Ctrl+h`

 ## Calibration
 Innerfidelity and Headphone.com have different kind of measurement systems and since there is no any kind of standard calibration for headphone frequency response measurements the data produced by these systems are not directly compatible